-Among competent and experienced personal injury lawyers, a one-third fee plus costs is standard.
+Among competent and experienced Morgantown personal injury lawyers, a one-third fee plus costs is standard.
 Many highly-experienced trial lawyers raise their fees to forty percent should the case proceed to trial.
-There are some lawyers who advertise for less rates, but you get what you pay for.
+There are some lawyers who advertise for lower rates, but you get what you pay for.
 If you hire cheap, you may get a lesser result.
 Even the most qualified trial lawyers, however, will charge as low as twenty-five to thirty percent for some types of cases, so ask your prospective lawyer why the fee is set at a particular rate.
 Be informed so you know what to expect from your lawyer.

 I Was in a Car Accident and Have Now Been Called for a Deposition.
 What Is a Deposition?

-A deposition is similar to giving an oral testimony in a trial, but is less formal and takes place in an office setting at a time prior to trial.
+A deposition is similar to giving oral testimony in a trial, but is less formal and takes place in an office setting at a time prior to trial.
 A plaintiff, defendant, witness, or expert witness is questioned under oath by the attorneys representing both sides of a lawsuit.
 The goal is to discover all information relevant to a lawsuit before it is formally tried in a court of law.
 The resulting testimony gained in a deposition may also yield information leading to a settlement of the case before it reaches trial.